dually8/nes-cart-browser/README.md

 4. Run `npm run preview` to run the prod build of the site
 5. Run `npm run build` to build the dist (outputs to `/build`).

+## Todo

+- [ ] Selecting a cartridge pops open a dialog that shows it's info and a link to its entry in nescartdb
+- [ ] Add fade in/out animations for the cards

 ---

 ## Resources